Order & Pay for restaurants

 Choosing an order & pay system

 Simplicity in UX is extremely important – low friction is table stakes.
 StoreKit Order & Pay has no app, no download, no signup, no “make an account”, no friction.
-Customers order, and then they pay.
+It’s a QR code menu – so customers scan a printed QR code, order, and then they pay.
 You’ll always know where you are, and it’s never more than one tap from the basket.
 Using progressive web app technology, we’re able to achieve the same performance stats as apps – ask one of our sales team for more details on the specifics of what we mean by that.

 We believe in simplicity in pricing.
 So, no commission, no monthly fees, no surprise bills, and no third party processors.
 We set payment-only pricing at a flat rate for every card.